chiyuliu67/db-access-code-generator-client/README.md

 (operation is available in **_src/main/resources/use-DB-Access-Code-Generator.postman_collection.json_**)

 > It populates the new **_GraphQL_** project with the generated assets, and update its pom.xml and log4j2.xml

+### Step 5.
+Start the new projects, import Postman collections, and test

+1. Duplicate the "Launch Configuration" out of the one for "db-access-code-generator-client" (so that the "Launch Arguments" are set correctly).

+2. Include the new projects into the launch application list.

+3. Launch the applications

+4. While runtime is starting up, import the Postman collection files from the "src/main/resources" in each new Project

+5. Run tests cases from the Postman collection once the applications start up correctly.